 2. A team of HP Alumni volunteers has developed a set of steps: Employee Stock -- how to find it all, protect it from being treated as abandoned property, and prevent double taxation.
 Assistance even if you do not have original employee purchase records -- or did not input your lot-and-cost information into your broker's system

 3. If you are still in the workforce, join the HPAA's networking and job-post groups on LinkedIn.

 4. There is probably an informal online group for each organization you have worked in – including HP acquisitions and spinoffs.
 Directory of professional and social groups for HP alumni and current employees.
 For example, there are large groups for EDS and Compaq alumni.
 And there are many local clubs.

 5. Advice and info on returning to HPI, HPE, DXC, or Micro Focus -- including informal and formal restrictions.

 6. Update and strengthen your LinkedIn profile.
 Recruiters use LinkedIn to find candidates.
 You can use LinkedIn to reconnect with former co-workers who know you and your work.
 Many HPAA members report that LinkedIn helped them find a new job.
 Use HPAA's LinkedIn Tips and Traps

-(If you are in the process of leaving HP Inc or Hewlett Packard Enterprise or have recently left, use our "ASAP Checklist" for advice and mutual help – developed by HPAA members – on the many things you have to do before you lose access to HPI or HPE internal systems and in the following few weeks.)
+(If you are in the process of leaving or being laid off or have recently left, use our "ASAP Checklist" for advice and mutual help – developed by HPAA members – on the many things you have to do before you lose access to HPI or HPE internal systems and in the following few weeks.)